kroxiksut/django-152fz-consent/docs/consent/en/access-policies.md

-# Consents Module: Access Policies and Resource Area
+# Consents Module: Access Policies and Resource Scope

 - [To the consent section](./README.md)
 - [To the general documentation section](../README.md)